asimihsan/onlinejudge/README.md

 ## TODO

--   Use HTML5 localstorage to store last program in case browser dies
 -   Allow stdin and expected stdout in call.
 Return actual stdout and correct or not.
 Easier for clients to use.
 -   Persist code/stdin/actual stdout etc to DynamoDB, browsing to it retrieves it
 -   Use Solarized theme for CodeMirror (play.elevatorsaga.com)